cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 security models and assumptions, and do not consider attackers capable of quantum computation.
 A full proof of post-quantum security would need to take this difference into account, in addition to simply using a post-quantum KEM.

+## Random Oracle Cloning / Domain Separation

+HPKE allows a choice of a DHKEM variant and a KDF such that the hash functions `HashDH` and `Hash` are instantiated by the same hash function.
+The prefixes `label_hashdh` and `label_hash` serve to separate the input domains of `HashDH` and `Hash`; this justifies modeling them as independent functions even when instantiated by the same hash function.

+Users of HPKE who want to use a KEM other than DHKEM must make sure that any hash function used within this KEM can be modeled as a function independent from `Hash`.

 ## External Requirements / Non-Goals